sensorberg-dev/ios-sdk/README.md

     pod "SensorbergSDK", "~> 0.8.0"

-## Author

-Max Horvath, max@sensorberg.com

 ## Support

-If you need any technical support, please file an issue at our [GitHub repository](https://github.com/sensorberg-dev/ios-sdk/issues/new) or contact [our support](http://support.sensorberg.com/hc/en-us/requests/new).
+If you need any technical support, please file an issue at our [GitHub repository](https://github.com/sensorberg-dev/ios-sdk/issues/new) or contact [our support](https://sensorberg.zendesk.com/hc/en-us/requests/new).

 ## Commercial Support